rlembo06/card-triage/README.md

 1. First, install the node dependencies
     `npm install`

+2. Setup your app

+    You can use any project generator you want, the only requirement is to place sources under `./app` and having a `start` script inside of the `package.json` file

-2. Run the local API server
+3. Run the local API server and your app script
-    `npm run api`
+    `npm start`

-3. With everything set up, you can now access the list of cards with the following URL:
+4. With everything set up, you can now access the list of cards with the following URL:
     `GET http://localhost:3000/cards`